amqp-node/amqplib/doc/channel_api.md

 in RabbitMQ out of the box.
-Per the URI specification, _just a trailing slash_ as in `'amqp://localhost/'` would indicate the virtual host with an empty name, which does not exist unless it's been explicitly created (and the admin tools probably won't let you do that).
-When specifying another virtual host, remember that its name must be escaped; so e.g., the virtual host named `/foo` is `'%2Ffoo'`;
-in a full URI, `'amqp://localhost/%2Ffoo'`.
+Per the URI specification, _just a trailing slash_ as in `'amqp://localhost/'` would indicate the virtual host with an empty name, which does not exist unless it's been explicitly created.
+When specifying another virtual host, remember that its name must be escaped; so e.g., the virtual host named `/foo` is `'%2Ffoo'`; in a full URI, `'amqp://localhost/%2Ffoo'`.

 Further connection tuning parameters may be given in the query part of the URL, e.g., as in `'amqp://localhost?frameMax=0x1000'`.
 These are: